Consensys/doc.teku/docs/Reference/CLI/Subcommands/Slashing-Protection.md

 ## `import`

-Imports the slashing protection database.
-Supports the [Minimal] or [Complete] interchange format.
+Imports the slashing protection database using the [validator client interchange format].

 ### config-file